MihaiDavid05/Text-to-Image-Search/README.md

 ## :computer: Usage
 Use the following command to:
-- Download, organise and extract information about the data
+- Download, organise and extract information about the data under  `resources/data_info.csv`
-- Create data report in a `.html` file stored in a newly created `docs` directory
+- Create data report under `resources/data_report.html`
-- Build the image embeddings and store them under `docs/image_embeddings.parquet`
+- Build the image embeddings and store them under `resources/image_embeddings.parquet`
-- Populate a Qdrant collection with the image embeddings
+- Create and populate a Qdrant collection with the image embeddings

 ```bash
 python prepare.py
 ```